eda-ricercatore/research-contests/2019/iccad/cad-contest-at-iccad-hardware-security-problem.md

-#	Physical Design for Hardware Security
+#	Hardware Security for "CAD Contest at ICCAD"

 Some fabless IC/VLSI design companies use split manufacturing as a defense
 	against untrusted foundries in the semiconductor manufacturing industry.